sarayusreeyadavpadala/FEDO-CNN/README.md

 _Model Building_

-We are now training multiple CNN models, each with different configurations and layers, to identify the optimal model that can accurately detect features in high-resolution drone orthophotos.
+We are now training Spectral Spatial CNN model, each with different configurations and layers, to identify the optimal model that can accurately detect features in high-resolution drone orthophotos.
 This process involves experimenting with various architectures to balance accuracy and computational efficiency, ensuring the model is well-suited for feature extraction tasks.